Jungle Scout HONEST Review 2020: Do You Actually Need It?

 On top of that, Launch also comes with a built-in email responder tool where you can set up email sequences to be sent to your customers.
 This can improve the rate where your customer leaves a review and goes a long way to catch a potentially negative review before a disgruntled customer decides to post it.

 These core features make Launch the quintessential tool for any Amazon product launch, and while it comes with the web app, you’re going to need to pay an additional fee for Launch.
-The pricing is tiered very reasonably to the number of orders you have, so you can rest assured that profits from your orders can easily cover the cost of the Launch subscription.
-After all, it’s $49 per month for 500 monthly orders and only $69 per month for up to 2000 monthly orders.
+The pricing is tiered very reasonably to the number of orders you have, so you can rest assured that profits from your orders can easily cover the cost of the Launch campaign.

-Considering how the data from Jungle Scout can potentially save you thousands of dollars from sourcing the wrong product, we think the monthly subscription fee of $69 is well worth it, but there’s actually an even better deal available for Jungle Scout right now.
+Considering how the data from Jungle Scout can potentially save you thousands of dollars from sourcing the wrong product, we think the monthly subscription fee of $69 for the Suite plan is well worth it, but there’s actually an even better deal available for Jungle Scout right now.

-If you’re comfortable with paying for a yearly subscription upfront, you can save a whopping 30% off the annual plan, bringing the monthly fee down to just $33.25 per month!
+There’s an exclusive offer right now that gets you a 30% discount!
 This is a limited-time deal that gets you by far the best Amazon analytics software for the best price, so jump on it while it lasts.
-Simply click on the links in this review for the 30% off deal for Jungle Scout.
+Check out the 30% off deal for Jungle Scout here.

 With tools like Jungle Scout, getting access to insights that allow you to make data-driven decisions in procuring your Amazon product has never been easier.
 When appropriately utilized, Jungle Scout allows you to significantly reduce risks associated with investing in the wrong product, as you have hard data to back up your decision.

-This removes a lot of guesswork when it comes to running your Amazon FBA business, and allows you to achieve the success you deserve that much easier.
+This removes a lot of guesswork when it comes to running your Amazon FBA, and allows you to achieve the success you deserve that much easier.

 That’s it for our Jungle Scout review.
 We hope you can see why we use it and recommend it to others.